Seven Steps to Securing More B2B Sales through Intelligent Marketing

 With Social Media being so prevalent and wide-spread, the slightest aberration in the service, delivery or presentation of your product or service can be highlighted to the masses or at least to anyone who wants to find out!

-Marketing has changed!
+Marketing has changed.
 It's not that you need to change what you say, but what you do.

 The Problem Revealed

 The above illustration begins with a prospect becoming aware of a problem within his or her business.
 This leads to a realisation that your type of product is needed.
-In order to fulfil the business persons desire to solve this emerging problem, they will start finding out about solutions.
+In order to fulfil the business person's desire to solve this emerging problem, they will start finding out about solutions.

-At this stage, if they're interested in you and your product or service, you have to match their "movement".
+At this stage, if they are interested in you and your product or service, you have to match their "movement".
 It’s at this point that you need to ask for permission to market to them.
 Without being invited to maintain contact you are not "congruent" and are existing on opposite paths.

 As they become more educated and conversant with their defined problem and possible solutions they become more adept at sourcing more information including analyst’s reviews, attending exhibitions and so on.